dionajie/pyScrapPage/README.md

 # pyScrapPage
-Scraping HTML Website Template (include css, js, images) and restructurize folders like original one
+Scraping HTML Website Template (include css, js, images) and restructurize folders like original one.
+PyScrapPage is one of apps on challenge list i made.
+You can read it on [my blog].

 ### Installation
 Download this repository  ``` git clone https://github.com/dionajie/pyScrapPage.git ```